abacusmodeling/abacus-develop/README.md

 # About ABACUS
-ABACUS IS AN ELECTRONIC STRUCTURE PACKAGE BASED ON DENSITY FUNCTIONAL THEORY.
+ABACUS is an electronic structure package based on Density Functional Theory (DFT).
-ABACUS ADOPTS EITHER PLANE WAVE BASIS OR NUMERICAL ATOMIC ORBITALS
+Both plane wave basis and numerical atomic orbitals can be used with ABACUS.

 ---

-ABACUS provides the following features and functionalities:
+ABACUS provides the following functionalities:

 1. Ground-state total energy calculations using Kohn-Sham (KS) density functional theory (DFT) with local-density, generalized gradient approximations (LDA/GGAs), and hybrid functionals